aes-t2/sol-eng-emojivoto/DCP.md

 Telepresence 2.3.1

-Tested on MacOS 11.4 Big Sur
+Tested on MacOS 11.4 Big Sur.
+Version number in parenthesis was the version tested (6/15/2021).
-Parenthesis is tested version

 - Docker (20.10.6)
 - go (1.16.5)